klausharbo/io.simplect.compose/doc/00-background.md

 going on.

-However, there are disadvantages to using this style too much: Big expressions are not very flexible because it leaves the functionality of your program nested inside expressions where they cannot be reused.
+However, there are disadvantages to using this style too much: Big expressions are not very flexible because they leave the functionality of your program nested inside expressions where they cannot be reused.

 The above very simple example consists of pieces of functionality: Multiplying by 2, Adding 3 and